just-the-docs/just-the-docs/docs/configuration.md

   # Enable or disable the search button that appears in the bottom right corner of every page
   # Supports true or false (default)
   button: false
+  # Set the search bar's placeholder text and aria-label
+  # Supports any string; by default, uses 'Search {{site.title}}';
+  # uncomment the line below to use a custom string
+  # placeholder_text: "What does 42 mean?"
 ```

 ## Aux links